 After an hour, drain the water and refill the sink with hot water and soap.
 Once the second soak's water has cooled enough to work with, scrape the cheese off the pot.
 A pot scraper or an old credit card work especially well for getting under the layer of cheese to lift it off.

 Keep in mind that most disposable dish scrubbers you use will be covered in melted cheese and no longer useful.
 Avoid metal scrubbers when cleaning delicate surfaces.

 Simmer With Soap

-Baking soda is a safe abrasive material that will not scratch surfaces but will help remove melted cheese.
+Baking soda is a safe abrasive material that won't scratch surfaces but will help remove melted cheese.
 Fill the dishware with hot water and then dump it out before adding a handful of baking soda.
 Using a scrubber that you don't mind replacing, scrub the melted cheese off with the baking soda.
-Rinse the dishware and add more baking soda as needed until it is clean.
+Rinse the dishware and add more baking soda as needed until it's clean.
 Don't use a metallic scrubber if your dishware is nonstick or easily scratched.

 Soak in Oven Cleaner

 Oven cleaner is a last-resort cleaning tactic that will remove almost anything from dishware.
 It is only safe for some dishware, though.
 Many oven cleaners can damage aluminum surfaces and strip the paint off of painted dishware.
 If your dishware is not aluminum or painted, take it outside or to a well-ventilated area and spray it with a layer of oven cleaner.

 Place the dishware in a trash bag, and close the bag to keep the fumes contained.
 After an hour, remove the dishware from the trash bag and take it to the sink.
 While running hot water over the dishware, use a wooden or plastic utensil to scrape off the melted cheese.
 Repeat this process as many times as needed.